-When Brooklyn truck accident victims survive a crash, they often sustain spinal cord injuries, traumatic brain injuries, and other disabling conditions.
+When Brooklyn truck accident victims survive a crash, they often sustain serious and catastrophic injuries, including:

 Who Is Liable for a Brooklyn Truck Accident?

 Under New York’s Civil Liability statutes, Title 3, Article II, §388, a driver is responsible for damages caused by their negligent operation.
-However, it’s not quite that simple when a driver is operating a large truck or another commercial vehicle.
+For that reason, you may believe that truck drivers bear the sole responsibility for crashes.
+However, it’s not quite that simple when operating a large truck or another commercial vehicle.

-Multiple entities often share legal responsibility for an accident.
+Multiple entities often share legal responsibility for an accident, including: